-- Your dog's microchip - phone the database they’re registered with and report them as missing.
+- Phone your dog's microchip database and report them missing.

-- Notify your local vets, animal hospitals and rehoming centres.
+- Notify your local vets - as well as nearby animal hospitals and rehoming centres.

-- Register your dog on missing pet websites.
-We refer the public to Pets Located, exclusively used by our inspectors, but you can find other similar websites through search engines.
+- Register your dog on missing pet websites - register on Animal Search UK, exclusively used by our inspectors, and you can also find other similar websites through search engines.

-Unfortunately, we don't have enough resources to pick up healthy strays.
-However, if you’ve found a sick or injured stray, please report them to us.
+Unfortunately, we don't have enough resources to pick up healthy strays unless it's an emergency.

-Your local authority must provide a dog warden service.
-Find more information on your local council's website.
+Your local authority must provide a dog warden service, and you can find more information on your local council's website.

-- If it's safe, check whether the dog is wearing a tag, call the number and leave a message.
+- If it's safe, check whether the dog is wearing a tag, and if it is then call the number on it and leave a message.

-- Ask local vets to scan them for a microchip.
+- Ask local vets to scan the dog for a microchip.

-- Create a found poster and place around the local area
+- Put up posters - create a found poster and place them around the local area.

-- Check listings and add details on missing pet websites.
-We refer the public to Pets Located, exclusively used by our inspectors, but you can find other similar websites through search engines.
+- Check listings and add details on missing pet websites - register the dog on Animal Search UK, exclusively used by our inspectors, and you can also find other similar websites through search engines.

-By law, you can't keep a stray dog.
+Remember: by law, you can't keep a stray dog.
 If you want to rehome the dog, leave your details with the warden.
-Why not read our pet care advice if you’re considering pet adoption.
+If you're considering adopting a pet, why not have a read of our pet care advice?

 Keeping your dog safe